"Thank you, scary leather man. I love you."

 - Similarly to Wolverine, Midnighter attracts small children like a magnet, gaining their trust and attention even when he's covered in (someone else's) blood and holding a weapon.
 Then again, he's the kind of person to call a two-mile high walking island "sweetheart" just because she's ten years old.

 - Same thing with Batman.
 Children are less afraid of him than the adults and he doesn't mind too much.

-- Both Dick Grayson and Alfred believe that Damian Wayne can outgrow his violent tendences and live up to his father's legacy.
-And so far, they appear to be right, as Damian likes being Robin and finds that doing good is the best thing he has ever done with his life, even breaking away from his mother completely.
+- Both Dick Grayson and Alfred believe that Damian Wayne can outgrow his violent tendencies and live up to his father's legacy.
+And so far, they seem to be right, as Damian likes being Robin and finds that doing good is the best thing he has ever done with his life, even breaking away from his mother completely.

 - Jason Todd to some extent, some kids like him, most are scared of him, but mostly because he hates when children are hurt.

 - In Halcyon, Sabre is described as a 'homicidal vigilante' (by one of his teammates no less!), but his dog likes him so he can't be all bad.